Pradhi11/Security-Audit-Report-Generator/README.md

 ## Usage

 1. Clone or download this repository to your local machine.
-2. Keep this file next to your package.json
+2. Keep npmAudit.sh file next to your package.json

 3. Open a terminal and navigate to the directory containing the script.